robotican/mobilican/README.md

 ### Running Updater Script
 ********************************************
-!!!WARNING!!!: IF NEWER VERSION EXIST, THE SCRIPT WILL DELETE ALL FILES IN WORKSPACE SRC FOLDER, AND STARTS UPDATE PROCESS IMMEDIATELY.
-BACK UP YOUR SRC FOLDER BEFORE USING THIS SCRIPT
+**!!!WARNING!!!
+IF NEWER VERSION EXIST, THE SCRIPT WILL DELETE ALL FILES IN WORKSPACE SRC FOLDER, AND STARTS UPDATE PROCESS IMMEDIATELY.
+BACK UP YOUR SRC FOLDER BEFORE USING THIS SCRIPT**
 ********************************************

 1. cd into mobilican folder insdie mobilican package: